Skarlso/blogsource/content/posts/2017-02-15-how-to-https-with-hugo-letsencrypt-haproxy.md

 ## Hugo

 You will need hugo, which can be downloaded from here: [Hugo](https://gohugo.io).
 A simple website will be enough.
-For themes, you can take a look at the humongus list located here: [HugoThemes](http://themes.gohugo.io/).
+For themes, you can take a look at the humongous list located here: [HugoThemes](http://themes.gohugo.io/).

 ## Haproxy